kristianmandrup/libraries/README.md

 The next step is thus to load extra config information directly via the package adapter (if library package is present there) and merge it with the info in the registry before installing the full info in the local cache._

-We are creating a new `config/enricher` to handle this.
+There is now a new `Enricher` clazz to handle this.
 The `Enricher` can enrich a given config entry with extra information, typically via a package manager file.

 _After the configs are cached they can be loaded from the cache.
 Currently it is only at the load step that configs are normalized.
 This needs to be fixed, so that entries are all stored in a normalized form._

-This will now be handled by the registry adapter, via the `BaseAdapter` class which now has a function `enrichAndNormalize` which is called to enrich and normalize a config before it's installed.
+This is now be handled by the registry adapter, via the `BaseAdapter` class.
+The function `enrichAndNormalize` is called to enrich and normalize a config before it is installed.

-Currently there is no way that we can ensure exactly which files a config is being enriched with.
+We then need a way to filter which files the Config will be enriched with.
 For the bootstrap example it includes both a `.less` and a `.css` file in the "main" files entry.
-We need to be able to filter which file extensions we prefer for styles.
+We need to be able to filter which file extensions we want to include for styles.

-We can define our preferences in `.librariesrc`.
+We can define our preferences in `.librariesrc` like this.

 ```js
  preferences: {